caroline-eggett/BUSOBA3333/README.md

 ### Assignment 6
 **Economic Value of Analysis**

-YOu will see monetized utility for a product in a target market.
+You will see monetized utility for a product in a target market.
 - Create a market simulator to estimate pWTP, WTP, WTB using conjoint analysis
 - Identify the target segment for SUV brand
 - Design a bundle according to target segment preference and economic values